michel1991/ocp-java-11/modulars/md/JDEPS_COMMAND.md

 The –s option provides a summary of output rather than verbose output, making option B the correct answer.
 There is no –d option.
 The jmod command is for working with JMOD files.

+#### What command is the simplest way to list what modules a JAR depends on including package names?
+*  A. jdeps cookie.jar
+*  B. jdeps –s cookie.jar
+*  C. jdeps –jdkinternals cookie.jar
+*  D. jdeps --jdkinternals cookie.jar
+*  E. jdeps -jdk-unsupported cookie.jar
+*  F. jdeps --jdk-unsupported cookie.jar

+Without any command line flags, jdeps lists packages and module dependencies, making option A correct.
+Option D will also list the packages; however, it is longer than option A.